A Guide to Making an Eco-Friendly DIY Face Mask at Home

 Now place the second piece of the cut cloth fabric on top.
 You’ll need to reattach the safety pins so that all three layers and the bands are held in place to complete the mask template.

 Start stitching about one and a half inches above the bottom right corner and move clockwise around the materials.
-Double stitch or backstitch over the elastic bands to make sure they stay secure.
+Double stitch or backstitch over the elastic bands so they would stay secure.

 Flatten the materials with your iron to make your mask nice and smooth.